-I was honored to speak at NYFA’s recent event at Flower City Arts Center this weekend to promote NYFA’s programming for artists and to let them know how much support is available to them.
-After arriving here from Brooklyn two years ago, I have been impressed with spirit of artists in this city, and look forward to spreading the word that NYFA is a resource they should be utilizing!
+I was honored to speak this weekend during the New York Foundation for the Arts’ (NYFA) presentation at Flower City Arts Center to promote NYFA’s programming for artists.
+After arriving here from Brooklyn two years ago, I have been impressed with spirit of artists in this city, and want them all to know that NYFA houses many resources they could be utilizing!

 Thanks to some amazing colleagues, students and the always-up-for-a-challenge Greg Condon, we were able to complete this pixilation short in Mount Hope Cemetery after a one take, 10-hour shoot on October 17th (the ONE sunny day in the entire month and two weeks before Susan B. Anthony’s grave site was visited by thousands of people who had cast their votes).
 May we treasure every single inch of ground we have gained, and protect it for all it’s worth.